next-exp/sw-docs/docs/source/irene.rst

 *From ancient Greek, Εἰρήνη, meaning peace.*

-The majority of a sensor's waveform does not contain any useful information.
-The S1 and S2 signals are localized to relatively short time intervals.
+The S1 and S2 signals are localized to relatively short time intervals within the sensors' waveforms.
 Thus, *Irene* processes **RWF**\ s to find these time slices (peaks) and disregard the rest of the waveform.
 During this procedure, PMT and SiPM waveforms are matched and combined into a single structure.
 The collection of all peaks in an event is called a Peak-map or **PMap**.

 .. _Irene input: